konstanciaa/ukrainian-cafe/README.md

 ##### Alan Bushell and Renata Lantos
 Both [Alan Bushell's](https://github.com/Alan-Bushell/la-cocina-del-diablo/) and [Renata Lantos's](https://github.com/renatalantos/booking-system/) projects helped me to understand how to implement booking system model and form in my project.

+> Code for hiding links in navbar was taken from [Stackoverflow](https://stackoverflow.com/questions/73859088/is-there-a-way-in-django-to-mask-link-in-navbar-according-to-the-loaded-template)

 <a name="acknowlegements"></a>